fsantanna-no/ce0-old/README.md

 The value `Nil` corresponds to the null subtype of all recursive types.

-A predicate checks if the value of a type is of one of its subtypes.
+A predicate checks if the value of a type is of its given subtype.
 It sufixes the value with a dot `.`, a subtype identifier, and a question mark `?`: